adam-peter/learn_rust/README.md

 # learn_rust
-A repository for tracking my progress for learnin the Rust programming language.
+A repository for tracking my progress for learning the Rust programming language.

 ## My Rust Roadmap
 ✅ - Done